Toby7658/History-Onics/README.md

 ## Acknowledgment
 Many thanks to my Mentor *[Jack Wachira](https://github.com/iamjackwachira)* for providing solid guidance and support.
-Thanks to Code Institute for giving me such an amazing opportunity to develop a new career in such a supporting environment.
+Thanks to Code Institute for giving me such an amazing opportunity to develop a new career in such a supportive environment.
 Thanks to the community on Slack who are an ongoing wealth of information and motivation.

 [Back to top](<#Table-of-Contents>)